 In 1978, his classmates in the Class of 1978 selected him as the shyest guy in his senior class.

-Click here for photos associated with his years attending Penfield High School.
+Click here for photos associated with his participation in Penfield High School football and track & field.

 In 1978, he made it to the Dean’s List because of his 3.89 Grade Point Average at Northern Arizona University in his first semester as a Freshman.

 In 1983, he had a 4.00 Grade Point Average in his first semester as a graduate student at Florida State University.

 Nozzi, D. (1985).
 Bicycle Transportation Engineering and Encouragement Considerations for the Florida State University in Tallahassee, Florida.
 Unpublished.